 Hannem, Stacey (2011).
 "Experiences in Reconciling Risk Management and Restorative Justice: How Circles of Support and Accountability Work Restoratively in the Risk Society."
 International Journal of Offender Therapy and Comparative Criminology 57(3): 269-288.

 Hannem, Stacey (2010).
 "Stigma, Marginality, Gender and the Families of Male Prisoners in Canada."
 In A. Doyle & D. Moore (eds.)
 Critical Criminology in Canada: New Voices, New Directions.
 University of British Columbia Press.

 Hannem, Stacey and Michael Petrunik (2007).
 "Circles of Support and Accountability: A Community Justice Initiative for the Reintegration of High-Risk Sex Offenders."
 Contemporary Justice Review, 10(2): 153-171.

 Hannem, Stacey and Michael Petrunik (2004).
 "Canada's Circles of Support and Accountability: A Community Justice Initiative for High-Risk Sex Offenders."
 Corrections Today, 66(7): 98-101.

 Bruckert, Chris and Stacey Hannem (2013).
 "Rethinking the Prostitution Debates: Transcending Structural Stigma in Systemic Responses to Sex Work."
 Canadian Journal of Law and Society 28(1):43-63.

-Bruckert, Chris and Stacey Hannem (2013, forthcoming).
+Bruckert, Chris and Stacey Hannem (2013).
 "To Serve and Protect?
 Social Profiling and Police Abuse of Power in Ottawa."
 In E. Van der Meulen, E.M.
 Durisin, and V. Love (eds.), Selling Sex: Experience, Advocacy and Research on Sex Work in Canada.
 Vancouver: UBC Press.